boxcutter/boxcutter-chef-cookbooks/cookbooks/boxcutter_tailscale/README.md

 By default, this cookbook will configure the machine name to be automatically generated from its OS hostname.
-If a device already on the tailnet has the same name , the new machine will get a name like `<hostname>-1`.
+If a device already on the tailnet has the same name, the new machine will get a name like `<hostname>-1`.
 If the conflicting machine's name is later changed, this machine will still maintain the `<hostname>-1` machine name.
 If the value of the `hostname` attribute is `nil`, this auto-naming scheme is used.